List of football clubs in Mexico

 This is a list of football clubs in Mexico.
 Currently the governing body of football in Mexico is the Federación Mexicana de Fútbol (FMF), which is in charge of the Mexico national football team with all its categories and also all the professional divisions of the Mexican football league system, with the top level being the Liga MX.
 The current FMF was founded in 1927, has been an affiliate member of FIFA since 1929 and a founding member of CONCACAF since 1961.

-The newly instituted Liga de Balompié Mexicano is unrecognized by FIFA, however, it is a member of CONIFA.